stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 # Robotics and Internet of Things #

-[Johnny-Five](http://johnny-five.io/) is the main package for working with robotics and hardware.
+[Johnny-Five](http://johnny-five.io/) is the main package for working with robotics and hardware, such as [Arduino](https://www.arduino.cc/) boards.
+The [Espruino](https://www.espruino.com/) is a single-chip board with a microcontroller that is specifically designed to be programmed with JavaScript.

 # Packaging Applications #